-Staff may seek support directly from the Education Safeguarding Manager should they consider that necessary.
+Staff may seek support directly from the MASH Education Lead via 01926 414144 should they consider that necessary.

 29. Staff reporting directly to Child Protection agencies

 Staff should ordinarily follow the reporting procedures outlined in this policy.
 However, as highlighted above, all staff should be aware of the early help process and understand their role in it; and all staff should be aware of the process for making referrals to Children's Social Care and for statutory assessments under the Children Act 1989.
 Any member of staff may therefore refer their concerns directly to Children's Social Care and/or the Police if: